adtrace/adtrace_sdk_react_native/README.md

 ### <a id="cp-event-callback"></a>Event callback parameters

-If you register a callback URL for events in your [dashboard], we will send a GET request to that URL whenever the event is tracked.
+If you register a callback URL for events in your [panel], we will send a GET request to that URL whenever the event is tracked.
 You can also put key-value pairs in an object and pass it to the `trackEvent` method.
 We will then append these parameters to your callback URL.

 For example, suppose you have registered the URL `http://www.adtrace.io/callback` for your event with event token `abc123` and execute the following lines: